 When I was in college we used old coffee cans to clean our brushes.
-You laid a strip of screen inside, leaving an inch or two of space at the bottom and wrapped it around the top edges, taping down the sharp parts.
-Then you filled it half-way with thinner or turpentine and cleaned your brushes by scrubbing them against the screen down in the murk.
+You laid a strip of screen inside, leaving an inch or two of space at the bottom, then you filled it half-way with thinner or turpentine and cleaned your brushes by scrubbing them against the screen down in the murk.

 By the end of the semester the bottom of the can would fill with all the excess paint and sometimes, if you painted a lot, you’d have to pull the screen up a bit in order to get to the clean turpentine or you’d just end up scrubbing your brush in the sludge at the bottom, making your thinner all cloudy again and muddying the colors on your palette.
 At the end of the year, you’d pour off the turpentine, take out the screen and let the left-over sludge dry out some.
 Then you’d scrape it into the trash in order to start over.